 DISCIPLESHIP GROUPS: A large number of Point students take advantage of the tremendous opportunities for spiritual growth provided by the Discipleship Group (D-Group) program.
-D-Groups of five or six students and one member of the faculty, staff or administration meet weekly for mentoring, relationship building, encouragement, and prayer.
-Freshmen students are placed in peer groups led by upperclass students during Orientation rather than discipleship groups.
-D-groups and typically meet at 11:30 a.m. on Mondays.
+D-groups of five or six students and one member of the faculty, staff or administration meet weekly for mentoring, relationship building, encouragement, and prayer.
+Freshmen students are placed in peer groups led by upperclassmen students during Orientation rather than discipleship groups.

-DEVOTIONS: Small-group gatherings in dormitories and elsewhere on campus provide an opportunity for worship in an informal setting.
+DEVOTIONS: Small-group gatherings in student housing and elsewhere on campus provide an opportunity for worship in an informal setting.
 Regular dorm devotions and occasional mixed dorm devotions are a powerful part of resident life on campus.